 Under existing law, a state employee in the classified service who is promoted to a position and who does not attain permanent status in that position for certain reasons is required to be restored to the position from which he was promoted.
-(NRS 284.300) [Section 1] Section 2 of this bill [authorizes the appointment of such an employee to a vacant position that is in the same or a comparable class and that has the same salary and benefits and is located in the same community as the position from which he was promoted if that former position has been filled.] removes the requirement that the employee be restored to his previous position and instead provides the appointing authority with the discretion to restore the employee to the position.
+(NRS 284.300) Section 1 of this bill authorizes the appointment of such an employee to a vacant position that is in the same or a comparable class and that has the same salary and benefits and is located in the same community as the position from which he was promoted if that former position has been filled.

 Under existing law, elective officers and the heads of departments, boards, commissions and institutions of the Executive Branch of State Government are authorized to contract for the services of independent contractors, including the provision of security services for state agencies.
 (NRS 284.173, 284.174) The contracts for such services are under the regulatory authority of the Personnel Commission and are required to be awarded pursuant to the State Purchasing Act.
-(NRS 284.065, 284.173, chapter 333 of NRS) Pursuant to sections [2.9] 3-10 of this bill, the authority to administer and adopt regulations governing such contracts is transferred from the Personnel Commission to the Chief of the Purchasing Division of the Department of Administration.
+(NRS 284.065, 284.173, chapter 333 of NRS) Pursuant to sections 2-9 of this bill, the authority to administer and adopt regulations governing such contracts is